 A muscle imbalance is a common diagnostic term used especially by chiropractors, physical therapists and sports medicine practitioners.
 The back muscles surely play a crucial role in the health of our spines and can also be the source of severe back pain.
 However, imbalances in the back muscles, leg muscles and hip muscles are typically just another scapegoat on which symptoms are mistakenly blamed in the overwhelming majority of diagnosed sufferers.

+Muscles are usually part of antagonistic pairs, which means that one set moves an anatomical part in one direction, while the antagonistic muscles move the same anatomical part in the opposite direction.
 To put it simply, a muscle imbalance occurs when muscles which drive a particular anatomical action are drastically stronger/weaker and/or tighter/looser than those which drive the opposite movement.
+Basically, one side of the antagonistic pairing is much stronger than the other.
 Muscle imbalances can be diagnosed virtually anywhere in the body and are often implicated in far-ranging symptomatic syndromes.

-This dialog explores the diagnostic theory of muscular imbalances as the primary cause of back pain.
+This dialog explores the diagnostic theory of muscular imbalance as the primary cause of back pain.

 This can occur from normal day to day activities or from repetitive motion jobs and repetitive stress injury conditions.

 Not only can the muscles themselves be unbalanced, but the connecting ligaments and tendons can also suffer the same fate.
 This makes for many diagnostic combinations possible to explain any particular pain condition.